 Join Sophie-stication Nation

-I have been more intentional and dedicated to living a healthier lifestyle.
+Looking for healthy snack ideas have become my mission every since I have decided to eat healthier.
+I have decided to more intentional and dedicated to living a healthier lifestyle.
 I have learned in the few months of eating healthy that all things count.
 Eating healthy all day and then eating 4 bag of chips on top of it can really ruin a diet or weight lost plan.
 I also understand the craving of wanting to snack on something too.
 Because in a way, snacking can be a habit.
 But fear not!
-You do not have to give up your snacking habits; you can just chose healthy snacks
+You do not have to give up your snacking habits; you can just choose healthy snacks

 I love seaweed, and my favorite kind is the one from Trader Joes.
 I typically buy them in huge bundles so that I can snack on them all day.
 They give you a crunchy feel like chips but without the calories.
 Typically, each pack contacts between 25-35 calories.
 It is also low sodium and packed with nutrients.
 Often time the seaweed is lightly salted and can come in a few flavors just to give you variation.
 I eat several packs a day and I still lost weight.